MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/examples-of-comment-based-help.md

   saves the output in the local directory.

   .INPUTS
   None.
-You cannot pipe objects to Update-Month.ps1.
+You can't pipe objects to Update-Month.ps1.

   .OUTPUTS
   None.
-Update-Month.ps1 does not generate any output.
+Update-Month.ps1 doesn't generate any output.

   .EXAMPLE
   PS> .\Update-Month.ps1